ivailop7/Healthkit-influxdb-grafana/README.md

-A step by step setup guide is availble in this [blog post on Ivo's Blog](https://www.ivaylopavlov.com/charting-apple-healthkit-data-in-grafana/).
+A step by step setup guide is available in this [blog post on Ivo's Blog](https://www.ivaylopavlov.com/charting-apple-healthkit-data-in-grafana/).